ARCCA/intro_singularity/_episodes/02-singularity-gettingstarted.md

 {: .language-bash}

 ~~~
-RaawwWWWWWRRRR!!
-Avocado!
+Hello from Docker!
+...
 ~~~
 {: .output}

-The above command ran the _hello-world_ container from the image we downloaded from Singularity Hub and the resulting output was shown.
+The above command ran the _hello-world_ container from the image we downloaded from Docker and the resulting output was shown.

 How did the container determine what to do when we ran it?!
 What did running the container actually do to result in the displayed output?